chiaracapuano/WhatToWatch/README.md

 kubectl apply -f ./kubernetes_files/app/
 ```

-and the app is run via:
+The app is run typing the ip address and port of the service in the browser: 0.0.0.0:KC_PORT.
+The service port (KC_PORT) is obtained through the command:

 ```
 kubectl get svc whattowatch
 ```
-Get the service port (KC_PORT) as displayed by the previous command and connect to: 0.0.0.0:KC_PORT.